Chinese Coins with Charm

 Jin Dynasty Coins

-by the Nuzhen (Jurched) (女贞) nationality in
+was established by the Nuzhen (Jurched) (女贞) nationality

-northern China during the late Northern Song Dynasty.
+in northern China during the late Northern Song Dynasty.

 At first, the new dynasty relied on coinage from the Liao and Song